 Prenatal tests

-All prenatal samples should be sent with a 4ml maternal peripheral blood sample, collected in an EDTA tube, in order to enable maternal genotype exclusion in the rapid (QF-PCR) test.
+All prenatal samples should be sent with a 4ml maternal peripheral blood sample, collected in an EDTA tube, to enable maternal genotype exclusion in the rapid (QF-PCR) test.
 If the sample is being referred for microarray, please also send paternal blood in EDTA if available.

 Sample requirements